zaksabeast/PokemonRNGGuides/guides/Brilland Diamond annd Shining Pearl/Wild.md

 ### Fishing

-- Delay : ??? (same here)
+- Delay : 1 (double check is appreciated)
-- Notes : Just press A when the player has a bite.
+- Notes : Press A on the "Landed a Pokémon!" message

 Little reminder, for Feebas, you can use this tool : https://lincoln-lm.github.io/JS-Finder/Tools/BDSPFeebas.html in order to find your tiles.